 - When ready, thread marinated chicken pieces through the prepared skewers.

 - Prepare outdoor grill (or griddle).
 Brush grates with a little oil and heat over medium-high heat. t.
-Place chicken skewers on grill (or cook in batches on griddle) until well browned and internal temperature registers 155° on instant read thermometer.
+Place chicken skewers on grill (or cook in batches on griddle) until well browned and internal temperature registers 160°F on instant read thermometer (it will continue cooking to 165°F as it rests).
 Be sure to turn skewers evenly to cook on all sides, about 5 minutes total.
 (Adjust temperature of grill if necessary).
 While grilling, brush lightly with the marinade (then discard any left marinade).

 - Transfer chicken to serving platter and let rest for 3 minutes.
 Meanwhile, briefly grill pitas and keep warm.